shobhit10058/Youtube_transcript_summarizer/readme.md

 This is to help generate the summary of youtube videos.
+### Features:
+1. Generates summary on a simple click within 1-2 minutes.
+2. Timestamps are present with summary which directs to that part on clicking the timestamp.

 The basic strategy it uses is using ML summarizing techniques on the transcript of the video.

 The project is divided in two separate entities: